arq5x/gemini/docs/content/database_schema.rst

 recomb_rate       FLOAT         | Returns the mean recombination rate at the variant site
                                 | Based on HapMapII_GRCh37 genetic map
-gene              STRING        Corresponding gene name of the highly affected transcript transcript        STRING        The variant transcript that was most severely affected is_exonic         BOOL          Does the variant affect an exon for >= 1transcript? is_coding         BOOL          Does the variant fall in a coding region (excl.
+gene              STRING        Corresponding gene name of the highly affected transcript transcript        STRING        The variant transcript that was most severely affected (for two equally affected transcripts, either the first one is selected (VEP) or protein_coding biotype considered (snpEff) is_exonic         BOOL          Does the variant affect an exon for >= 1transcript? is_coding         BOOL          Does the variant fall in a coding region (excl.
 3' & 5' UTRs) for >= 1 transcript? is_lof            BOOL          Based on the value of the impact col, is the variant LOF for >= transcript?